quickfeed/quickfeed/doc/dev.md

 ### Compiling tasks

 Use `make proto` if you want to introduce any changes to ag.proto file.
 It will recompile all the frontend and backend code and make all the necessary changes to compiled files.
-'make install' will recompile Go code for the Autograder server, and 'make ui' will start build `bundle.js` file for Autograder browser-based client.
+'make install' will recompile Go code for the QuickFeed server, and 'make ui' will start build `bundle.js` file for QuickFeed browser-based client.

 ### Proxy